 Bears are a little bit touchy when they get hungry or when they have cubs.
 That's why we were leery of them, particularly in the spring and summer, when we were getting bark and picking berries.
 Sometimes the bears get mad when you peel that birch bark.
 When we peel the trees that sweet sap is exposed.
 The bears smell that sweetness in there, inside of that bark, and they want that.
 They like to lick that, and get mad when they're disturbed.

-When the older folks would take the women up to pick birch bark there were always scouts there with their bow and arrows and musket, watching to see if there was any disturbment.
+When the older folks would take the women out to pick birch bark there were always scouts there with their bow and arrows and musket, watching to see if there was any disturbment.
 They were watching for the bears, and the Siouxs.(2)

 We always respect bear here.
 We're scared of bears.
 Everybody is.
 It's natural.
-They're attached, related, to humans; they're just as smart as you are, maybe.
+They're attached -- related -- to humans; they're just as smart as you are, maybe.
 "Well they are related," I told a friend of mine one time, "they're attached some way to humans."

 "How do they know?"

 "A bear's the next closest animal to one of the human beings.
 He's got a mind; he has muscles like a person; he eats the same food as we do -- natural berries of all kinds.
 A bear's built like a man.
 His feet, hands, and the face are like a person.
-And when you see one dressed out, skunned out, it looks like a person.
+And when you see one dressed out -- skunned out -- it looks like a person.
 When it's skunned, and when you lay the meat out with the hide off, he looks like a person.
 Many people, Indians, have said that.
 His muscles look like those of a man.
 He's got muscles in the arms, muscles in the body, muscles in the legs, muscles in the back and on each side, the same as a person.
 A bear has muscles on his legs just like a man.
 His hind legs are a little bit short, but he sure looks like a person with muscles.
 And sometimes the bear will hollar like a person."

 A bear can't talk, but he can think and understand language.
-To prove this point some Indians caught a cub and put him in the wigwam with some older people.
+To prove this point some Indians caught a cub and put him in the wiigwaam with some older people.
 This is a true history about the bear, to prove that he's close to the human being:

 That's a true story.